seedco/seed-todos/README.md

   }
 ```

-Then whenever you run `npm run todos` in your project, it will walk the given path globs, parsing any files it sees using babylon (so it will use your `.babelrc` if present), and pull out any FIXME, TODO, or NOTE comments into a markdown file (in the above case, the ouput would go into `todos.md`).
+Then whenever you run `npm run todos` in your project, it will walk the given path globs, parsing any files it sees using babylon (so it will use your `.babelrc` if present), and pull out any FIXME, TODO, or NOTE comments into a markdown file (in the above case, the output would go into `todos.md`).

 ### Why?